How TikTok Is Changing the Matcha Scene

 Pressure on Small Cafes

-- Labor-intensive preparations don't scale during rush
+- Labor-intensive preparations that don't scale during rush

 - Pressure to constantly innovate